mdickinson/bigfloat/Doc/index.rst

 Tutorial
 --------

-Start by importing the module (assuming that you've already installed it and its prerequisites) with:
+Start by importing the contents of the module (assuming that you've already installed it and its prerequisites) with:

    >>> from bigfloat import *